Peter Tuchman: Personal life

-Tuchman is married to Lise Zumwalt Tuchman, a filmmaker and producer.
-They have two children, Benjamin and Lucy.
+Tuchman was married to Lise Zumwalt Tuchman, a filmmaker and producer, until her death in 2023.
+Together, they had two children, Benjamin and Lucy.

 His brother, Jeffrey Tuchman, was an award-winning documentary filmmaker.
+Jeffrey Tuchman is often associated with The Man from Hope a documentary on Governor Bill Clinton.
 When his brother died in 2017 at the age of 62, he was working on a documentary Testimony about their father's testimony at a war-crimes trial.

 Although he has been in the stock market business for 34 years, Tuchman says he has never owned stock and if he had to worry about his own profit and loss, he would not be able to concentrate on his customers' well-being.

 In March 2020, Tuchman contracted the novel coronavirus.
 Earlier, two people on the New York Stock Exchange tested positive for the virus.